chenzibin2019/incremental-network-verification/README.md

-# incremental-solving
+# Incremental Network Verification
-This is the main repo for iASM.
+This is the repo for incremental network verification using SMT.